awsdocs/amazon-lexv2-developer-guide/doc_source/API_BuildBotLocale.md

 Required: Yes

  ** [localeId](#API_BuildBotLocale_RequestSyntax) **   <a name="lexv2-BuildBotLocale-request-localeId"></a>
 The identifier of the language and locale that the bot will be used in\.
 The string must match one of the supported locales\.
 All of the intents, slot types, and slots used in the bot must have the same locale\.
-For more information, see [https://docs.aws.amazon.com/lex/latest/dg/supported-locales.html](https://docs.aws.amazon.com/lex/latest/dg/supported-locales.html)\.
+For more information, see [Supported languages](https://docs.aws.amazon.com/lexv2/latest/dg/how-languages.html)\.
 Required: Yes

 ## Request Body<a name="API_BuildBotLocale_RequestBody"></a>